DreamTeamDAT257/dreamteam-project/individual-reflection.md

 - I still would like to learn the things i mentioned in earlier sprints better.
 I have also realised that splitting tasks up that depend on each other is difficult, and I would like to learn how to better communicate what you need for your code.
 - In this sprint, I started off by trying to make the dropdown menus return the strings attached to them.
 We later came to the conclusion to create a new dropdown menu that could be implemented in VR, so we decided to drop the task.
 Afterwards I worked together with a team on databases.
 More specifically, we worked on a program that transfers CSV files to JSON files.
 - We are still heavily focused on reaching another MVP.
 We started communicating better.

+Max Strömdal Eriksson
+- I would like to understand heUnity3D model eosystem better.
+I would also like to get more techincal knowhow.
+- I helped with the pliancy of the UI, I also made the redamentory Ui a bit better, helped develp the Ui for the indivudal scenes and also made The rvemped UI viable in Unity.
+- We had more smaller meetings whcih I found helped us put together and MVP.